Have you been struggling with making the right decision?

-Learning to make a decision based on your intuition may not be easy at first, especially if you were raised in an environment where only the rational mind was nourished and you were thought to analyze everything from its perspective.
+Learning to make a decision based on your intuition may not be easy at first, especially if you were raised in an environment where only the rational mind was nourished and you were taught to analyze everything from its perspective.

 Tuning into your intuition will require the courage to stop listening to fear, stop overthinking, and make decisions solely based on reasoning.

 Now, I don’t want to say that intuition is the opposite of logic.